StaticMania/keep-vue/content/docs/components/button-group.md

 ---
 title: "Button Group"
-description: "The Buttons component in the Keep Vue offers a variety of button types, sizes, and states to meet your design needs.
-With options for icons and destructiveness, you can create visually appealing and functional buttons for your product."
+description: "The Button Group component in Keep Vue allows you to organize multiple buttons together, offering various button types, sizes, and states to meet your design needs.
+With options for icons and destructive actions, you can create visually cohesive and functional button groups for your application."
 ---

 ## Default Button Group

-The Button Group component lets you group multiple buttons together, creating a visually cohesive and organized user interface.
-By using this component, you can ensure that related actions are grouped, enhancing the user experience and providing a clear user flow.
+The Button Group component allows you to group multiple buttons together, creating a clean and organized user interface.
+This component is useful for grouping related actions, improving the user experience by providing a clear flow for interacting with buttons.

 ::DefaultButtonGroup
 ::

-## Button Group with Icon
+## Button Group with Icons

-The Button Group component with icons allows you to create a group of buttons, each accompanied by an icon.
-This arrangement visually represents different actions and enhances the user experience by providing clear and recognizable icons alongside the corresponding buttons.
+The Button Group component supports buttons with accompanying icons, making it easier for users to identify different actions.
+This enhances both the visual appeal and usability by providing recognizable icons alongside each button.

 ::ButtonGroupWithIcon
 ::

-## Button Group with only icon
+## Button Group with Only Icons

-The Button Group component with only icons allows you to create a compact and visually appealing group of buttons, each featuring an icon.
-This layout is particularly useful when you want to provide users with quick and easily recognizable actions without the need for text labels.
+The Button Group component can also feature only icons, providing a compact and visually minimalistic design.
+This layout is ideal for situations where quick, easily recognizable actions are required without the need for text labels.

 ::ButtonGroupWithOnlyIcon
 ::

-## Api Reference
+## API Reference

-Explore the available props for the button group component
+Explore the available props for the Button Group component.

-::ButtonApi
+::ButtonGroupApi
 ::